rmfandyplayz/wordle-recreation-godot/README.md

 # [▶️ CLICK HERE TO DOWNLOAD](https://github.com/rmfandyplayz/wordle-recreation-godot/releases/download/Releases/andys-wordle-gaem.zip)
-or jus head to the "release" page and find what u need
+or jus head to the "release" page and find what u need (or just download source code 'n load it into godot so u can check for viruses)

 this is literally just a recreation of wordle as my first project for game development class at my school. it's also my first ever project done in godot instead of unity.\
 i don't really give a crap what you do with it, although credits would be nice???????